 The Final Word

-Picking the right consulting partner, however, requires careful evaluation of their track record, technical expertise, methods, teamwork, and how well they communicate.
-Companies should look past generic credentials.
-They should ask for specific case studies that show successful results in similar industries and technical environments.
+But picking the right consulting partner requires careful evaluation of their track record, technical expertise, and communication methods.
+Companies need to look past generic credentials.
+They should ask for case studies that show success in similar fields and technical environments.

-All in all, AS400 consulting offers a practical way forward.
+Consulting thus offers a sound way forward.
 Legacy challenges might look tough, but experienced consultants help businesses direct this complex path.
-They make sure IBM i systems keep delivering value far into the future.
-Companies that take this approach protect their long-term technology investments while gaining flexibility for ongoing digital transformation.
+They ensure IBM i systems stay valuable for years.
+Companies that take this approach protect their investments while gaining flexibility for large-scale transformation.

 Case in Focus